smorad/um_cisc_7026/lecture_12_transformers.typ

 - But they are trapped in a prison #pause
 - They only predict the future, they cannot change it #pause

-We can give these models agency #pause
+We can allow these models to interact with the world #pause
-- Allow them to make decisions and act in the world #pause
+- To make their own decisions #pause
 - Learn from their mistakes #pause

-We call this process *Reinforcement Learning*
+- To find their purpose in the world #pause

-- Learn more in CISC7404 Special Topics in Artificial Intelligence #pause
+We call this process *Reinforcement Learning* #pause
-    - Next term #pause
+- CISC7404 Special Topics in Artificial Intelligence next term

 = Closing Remarks
 ==
 In this course, we started from Gauss in 1795 #pause

-We built up concepts until we reached the modern age #pause
+- We built up concepts until we reached the modern age #pause

 #cimage("figures/lecture_1/timeline.svg")